45 Fourth of July Desserts That Will Make Your Holiday Sparkle

-Searching for an easy semi-homemade 4th of July dessert?
+Searching for an easy semi-homemade Fourth of July dessert?
 Look no further.
 Declare your freedom from the oven and get creative with these no-bake cake pops.
-Dip donut holes in vanilla candy coating, then roll in red and white sprinkles for a decorative ode to the stars and stripes.
+Dip donut holes in vanilla candy coating, then roll in red, white, and blue star-shape sprinkles ($4, Michaels) for a decorative ode to the stars and stripes.

 Editor's Tip: Try drizzling your finished cake pops with blue or red candy coating to create patriotic pops!